 The truth is, 9 times out of 10, your professor is probably about as excited about reading your paper as you were about sitting down to write the thing in the first place.
 Tutors are human and, like you, probably have better things to be doing (most of them anyway).

 For this reason, it’s crucial that you grab their attention and peak their interest right from the very start.
 For this, you need a great thesis statement that lures the reader into engaging with your paper.
-Here are our top tips for formulating thesis statements that get your essay noticed.
+Here are some top tips for formulating thesis statements that get your essay noticed fresh from our expert essay editors.

 Crime rates in the United States have decreased because abortion was legalized and fewer future criminals were born.